Summer Access Announcement

 Scanners and Photocopiers

 A do-it-yourself scanning station is available on the second floor of the library where you can scan and email documents for free.
-We also have four digital copiers, two of which will reduce, enlarge, collate, and make double-sided copies.
+We also have two digital copiers which will reduce, enlarge, collate, and make double-sided copies.

-Three high speed laser printers are easily accessible throughout the law school building.
-They are located in the law library, IT Suite, and in the student lounge on the first floor.
-Students receive $50.00 of free print credits at the beginning of each academic year.
-Student print accounts are charged 5 cents for each page printed from the black and white printers, and 25 cents for each page printed from the color printer.
+Students receive a certain amount of free print credits at the beginning of each academic year.
 Additional print credits may be purchased as needed, and unused print credits carry over to the next academic year.

 Borrowing privileges for law students: